From amu to u: The Story of the Atomic Mass Unit

 The Need for a Relative Scale

-Atoms are unimaginably light.
+Atoms are extremely light.
 The mass of a single proton is approximately 1.67 × 10−27 kg.
-Using standard units like kilograms to express the masses of different atoms is scientifically valid, but it is cumbersome and provides little intuitive sense of how heavy atoms are relative to one another.
+Using standard units like kilograms to express the masses of different atoms is scientifically valid, but it is cumbersome and gives little sense of how heavy atoms are relative to one another.

 To simplify this, scientists developed a relative mass scale.
 The strategy is to choose one specific atom as the “standard,” assign it a precise mass value, and then report the masses of all other atoms relative to that standard.
-The history of the atomic mass unit is the story of refining the choice of that standard to achieve better precision and universal agreement.
+The history of the atomic mass unit involves refining the choice of that standard to achieve better precision and universal agreement.

 The First Standards: Two Types of “amu”